trampgeek/jobe/README.md

     UnicodeEncodeError: 'ascii' codec can't encode character ...

-If you wish to run code in the local locale (recommended) you should find the line in the Apache envars file (on Ubuntu systems this is to be found at /etc/apache2/envars)
+If you wish to run code in the local locale (recommended) you should find the line in the Apache envvars file (on Ubuntu systems this is to be found at /etc/apache2/envvars)

     export LANG=C